-Hear from experts around the world about the ways in which the pandemic has caused major disruptions to the travel and tourism industries.
-Learn about on-going work in these areas and think about the future of leisure travel in urban areas.
+Hear from experts around the world about the ways in which the pandemic is changing urban sustainability.
+Learn about on-going work in the field and think about the future of sustainability in urban areas.

 To register for this session session, please follow this link.